 - (a) Authority.
-The town manager has the authority to enter into compliance agreements to facilitate compliance with the terms and conditions of this code.
-However, the town manager is under no obligation to enter into a compliance agreement. - (b) Purpose.
-The purpose of a compliance agreement is to provide an alternative means to reach compliance with the terms of this code in the event a violation is discovered. - (c) Procedure.
-Compliance agreements may only be entered into prior to the violator's receipt of a notice of hearing of code enforcement action before the code enforcement special master.
-The agreement must be in writing and executed in recordable form, after review and approval by the town attorney.
-At a minimum, the agreement must specifically set forth the terms and obligations necessary to abate the violation.
-The agreement must also provide a specific abatement time frame.
-The town may, at its option, record the compliance agreement in the public records.
-If a copy of the agreement is recorded, the town will record a satisfaction or release of the agreement once the violation is deemed abated.
-The parties must comply with all terms of the agreement, in the stated time frame, before the violation will be deemed abated.
-In the event the parties fail to comply with the terms of the agreement, the town may pursue code enforcement action.
-If the town pursues code enforcement action subsequent to the execution of the compliance agreement, the terms of the agreement will have no further effect on the parties and will not be binding on the special master.
+The director has the authority to enter into compliance agreements to facilitate compliance with the terms and conditions of this code.
+However, the town manager is under no obligation to enter into such an agreement. - (b) Purpose.
+The purpose of a compliance agreement is to provide an alternative means to reach compliance with the terms of this code in the event a violation is discovered. - (c) Timeframe for entry.
+Compliance agreements may only be entered into prior to the violator's receipt of a notice of hearing of code enforcement action before the special magistrate. - (d) Procedure.
+The compliance agreement must be in writing, signed by all parties, and executed in recordable form, after review and approval by the town attorney.
+At a minimum, the agreement must specifically set forth the terms and obligations necessary for the violator to comply with the code, indicate that the violator must pay all costs incurred in enforcing the agreement, and provide a specific time frame for the violator to comply.
+The violator must comply with all terms of the agreement, within the stated time frame, for the violation to be deemed abated.